 Princeton University offers a wide range of sustainability-related and sustainability-focused courses across multiple disciplines, some of which specifically integrate the campus environs or infrastructure into the curriculum.
 Examples are featured below:

-Undergraduate/graduate courses with the potential to study hydrologic cycles and climatology by analyzing flux and surface exchange measurements from data loggers around campus.
+A problem set involves analyzing hydrologic cycles and climatology through flux and surface exchange measurements from data loggers around campus.

 Environmental Engineering Laboratory

 |Spring 2017: Students explored the spatial and temporal variability of precipitation within a local watershed by conducting rainfall measurements across Princeton's campus.
 Although specific trends could not be reliably identified, data collected by rain gauges indicated a noticeable amount of variation in the amount of rainfall over the 2 kilometer span of campus.|

 Materials in Civil Engineering

 |Claire White||Spring 2017: Students experimented with sustainable concrete solutions.
 Cylindrical molds have been placed outside on campus and are being monitored for structural resiliency over time.|

 |Multi-year projects in which students used campus as a training ground to learn key geophysical field techniques that they later apply in various locations around the world to study environmental change and ancient societies.|

 |WWS Junior Policy Task Force||Sustainability at Princeton University: Lessons for Campus and the World||Denise Mauzerall||Spring 2017|

 |ENV 330/ART 342||The Ecocritical Exhibition: Pursuing Sustainability at the Princeton University Art Museum||Alan Braddock||Spring 2017|